Looking for a casa particular in Old Havana? Take a look here, you'll find the complete list of what we're offer.

 National Museum of Natural History

-The Cathedral Place is one of the most beautiful and preserved places of Havana, surrounded by restored buildings with the aim to keep the original radiance.
-There you can find the Havana Cathedral where the place takes its name and you will get two monuments in one.
+The Cathedral Plaza is one of the most beautiful and preserved places of Havana, surrounded by restored buildings with the aim to keep the original radiance.
+There, you can find the Cathedral of Havana where the place takes its name and you will get two monuments in one.

 Museum of Colonial Art

-It's nothing more that the ancient Casa Bayona, which is located precisely in face of the Havana Cathedral and it is characterized by a palm behind it creating a unique contrast, where it takes its popularity.
+It's nothing more that the ancient Casa Bayona, which is located precisely in face of the Cathedral of Havana and it is characterized by a palm in its patio that, seen from the outside creates a unique contrast, from which it takes its popularity.

 The museum features four exposition halls, three of which are permanent (its contents doesn't change over time), and the fourth is transitory, that is, it may expose objects related with the estate theme or with funds of the institution.